flare-foundation/docs/docs/user/delegation/delegation-in-detail.md

 The explicit delegation method is built for advanced users or for contracts holding a large number of tokens for different users.
 Imagine a collateral contract holding many WSGB for many users.
-Each user depositing tokens might want to delegate to a different set of price providers.
+Each user depositing tokens might want to delegate to a different set of data providers.
 Explicit delegation will enable this contract to update the explicit delegation per user deposit and un-delegate every time a user wishes to withdraw its funds.

 Only one of the delegation methods can be used per address.